-Read on to discover ten of the best used SUVs that should cost you less than ten grand.
-All average prices are based on the Kelley Blue Book lowest and highest averages, depending on the trim level.
+Read on to discover ten of the best used SUVs that likely cost you less than ten grand.
+All average prices are based on Edmunds' lowest and highest averages for dealer retail pricing.
 Naturally, prices may vary depending on many factors, such as upgrades, condition, repair history, and so on.

 5. 2009 Subaru Forester

 The Subaru Forester comes standard with symmetrical all-wheel-drive, as well as a 2.5-liter four-cylinder Boxer engine.
 You can expect better-than-average fuel economy, as well as exceptional visibility (especially in the rear).
 The 2009 model may not have as many bells and whistles as some of the SUVs on the market today.
-But the interior is a joy to experience, thanks to its colorful, easy-to-read gauges, stereo controls, and climate controls, as well as the sunroof that's perfect for nice-weather cruising.
+But the interior is a joy to experience, thanks to its colorful, easy-to-read gauges, stereo controls, and climate controls, as well as the sunroof that is perfect for cruising during nice weather.

 6. 2011 Nissan Murano

 While you could technically spend more than ten grand on a 2011 Nissan Murano, most trim levels sit comfortably underneath that range.
 Additionally, the 2009 and 2010 models are also great buys, as 2009 marks the year when Nissan revamped the Murano design.
-This mid-sized crossover SUV seats five passengers, and it's known for its outstanding reliability and safety, as well as its attractive interior and responsive handling.
-At the time, the bold body styling was met with both praise and criticism, but these days it's not quite as polarizing.
+This mid-sized crossover SUV seats five passengers and is known for its outstanding reliability and safety, as well as its attractive interior and responsive handling.
+At the time, the bold body styling was met with both praise and criticism, but these days it is not quite as polarizing.

 If you drive in an area with a lot of hills, the 2011 Murano will be a fantastic choice, as the V6 engine delivers ample torque for varied terrain.
 The crossover's Continually Variable Transmission keeps the vehicle's RPM rate consistent so you can enjoy a smooth ride wherever life takes you.
 The Murano offers a pleasant and often luxurious interior, including excellent leg and headroom, a heated steering wheel, leather seats, and an impressive Bose audio system.
 The Nissan Murano is known for pulling out all the stops when it comes to technology, and the 2011 iteration is no disappointment in that department.